no-mood/ebpf-vulns/XDPs/xdp_synproxy/README.md

 xdp_synproxy_kern.c:449:35: warning: passing arguments to a function without a prototype is deprecated in all versions of C and is not supported in C23 [-Wdeprecated-non-prototype]
 ```

-**Exploitable:** **Potentially dangerous** - Function pointer type incompatibility disrupts the calling convention, potentially corrupting registers or stack data when arguments are passed incorrectly.
+**Exploitable:** **Yes**, potentially dangerous - Function pointer type incompatibility disrupts the calling convention, potentially corrupting registers or stack data when arguments are passed incorrectly.
 This can lead to unpredictable program behavior or memory corruption.

 #### [5_06b_argcomp]: Wrong number of arguments